bmc/brizzled/id/105/index.md

 {% endhighlight %}

-In that small bit of code, I've replaced the Jekyll `Page.render()` method with my own version of that method, which:

-* first invokes the actual Jekyll `Page.render()` method, then
-* replaces escaped Liquid tags with their actual tags.
+In that small bit of code, I've replaced the Jekyll `Page.render()` method with my own version of that method, which first invokes the actual Jekyll `Page.render()` method, then replaces escaped Liquid tags with their actual tags.

-This small hack allows me to represent Liquid (or Django) template markup within my Markdown blog articles like this:
+This hack allows me to represent Liquid (or [Django][]) template markup within my Markdown blog articles like this:

     {\\% block main \\%}